 Skip to content

-Self-employed?
-You can still get competitive mortgage rates.
-Learn what lenders look for, which documents you’ll need, and how to maximise your borrowing power.
+Self-employed and after a mortgage?
+You can still get competitive rates.
+Here’s what lenders look for, the documents you’ll need, and how to make the most of your borrowing power.

 Updated 24 February 20268 min readby Komal

-If you’re self-employed and looking for a mortgage in the UK, you’re far from alone.
-The Office for National Statistics reports several million people in the UK are self-employed — a sizeable share of the workforce.
-Whether you’re a sole trader running a local business, a freelance professional juggling multiple clients, a contractor working through an umbrella company, or a director of your own limited company, the good news is that plenty of mainstream lenders are happy to lend to self-employed applicants.
-The challenge lies in proving your income clearly and consistently, because lenders need the same level of confidence in your earnings as they get from a PAYE payslip.
+If you run your own business and want a mortgage in the UK, you’re in good company.
+The Office for National Statistics counts several million self-employed people across the UK, a large slice of the workforce.
+Maybe you’re a sole trader with a local business, a freelancer working across several clients, a contractor paid through an umbrella company, or a director of your own limited company.
+Whichever fits, plenty of mainstream lenders will happily consider you.
+The part that takes some work is showing your income clearly and consistently, because a lender wants the same confidence in your earnings that a PAYE payslip (the standard pay record an employee receives) would give them.

 How lenders assess self-employed income

-Most lenders require at least two years of trading history, though some specialist lenders will consider applicants with just one year of accounts.
-The key metric lenders focus on is your net profit (for sole traders and partnerships) or your salary plus dividends (for limited company directors).
+Most lenders ask for at least two years of trading history, but some specialist ones will look at a single year of accounts.
+What they zero in on is your net profit if you’re a sole trader or in a partnership, or your salary plus dividends if you’re a limited company director.

-Most lenders require at least two years of trading history, though some specialist lenders will consider applicants with just one year of accounts.
-The key metric lenders focus on is your net profit (for sole traders and partnerships) or your salary plus dividends (for limited company directors).
+Most lenders ask for at least two years of trading history, but some specialist ones will look at a single year of accounts.
+What they zero in on is your net profit if you’re a sole trader or in a partnership, or your salary plus dividends if you’re a limited company director.

 Income assessment by business type